oscarvillagrana/job-search-web-scraper/README.md

 # Job Search Questions

-What is the tech company's main intention?
+1. What is the tech company's main intention?
-How many job oppenings do tech companies currently have?
+2. How many job oppenings do tech companies currently have?
-Do tech companies have job listings for the same job posted in different sites?
+3. Do tech companies have job listings for the same job posted in different sites?
-What job positions does a tech company require the most?
+4. What job positions does a tech company require the most?
-What skill set, i.e. code languages, does a certain job position generaly require?
+5. What skill set, i.e. code languages, does a certain job position generaly require?

-# A Job Rearch Environment
+# A Job Search Environment

 Gathers information about employment opportunities using multiple sources.
 [Indeed](https://www.indeed.com/) and [LinkedIn](http://www.linkedin.com/) are only a couple of the many awesome search engines available.
 This project offers three major additions: